basarat/typescript-book/docs/types/exceptions.md

 Raw strings result in a very painful debugging experience and complicate error analysis from logs.

 ## You don't have to `throw` an error
 It is okay to pass an `Error` object around.
-This is conventional in NodeJS callback style code which take callbacks with the first argument as an error object.
+This is conventional in Node.js callback style code which take callbacks with the first argument as an error object.

 ```js
 function myFunction (callback: (e?: Error)) {